There are 12 engineering writing tips every engineer needs to know. Because writing is essential in almost every engineering position.

 Then from a personal growth lens, writing is a great way to understand complex subjects.
 If you’ve ever tried writing on a subject you know little about, you know what I’m talking about.
 As you start writing, you research and learn to fill in your content gaps.

 Let’s now get started with the 12 writing tips for engineers.
 Both for general and technical writing.

 - The type of content to write about

 - The level of detail to use

-Just as important, you learn how to quickly jump into the meat of subjects without any fluff talk.
-Almost all technical writing takes you straight to the heart of the point.
+Just as important, you learn how to jump into the meat of subjects without any fluff talk.
+Almost all technical writing takes you straight to the heart of subjects.
 Because no one reads technical writing for entertainment.
-You just want to learn a technical subject and move on.
+You only read to learn something and then move on.

-Now, I recommend you read your boring dust-collecting textbooks from back in school.
+I recommend you read your boring dust-collecting textbooks from back in school.
 And even better, read manuals.
-Everything these days has a manual with technical writing inside.
+Every device and equipment has a manual with technical writing inside.
 You can even download random manuals online.
 For example, check out Square D’s manuals on switchboards.

 The more of this type of writing you read, the better your writing will naturally become.
 Plus, seeing how different people approach technical writing is very beneficial.
 You can pick and choose your favorite parts from different writing styles.